-A degree at a University of Applied Science will typically be four years in length and will normally involve a work experience or study abroad element.
-These universities will place greater emphasis on the practical application of the arts and sciences.
-Class sizes at a University of Applied Science tend to be smaller than those in Research Universities.
+A degree at a University of Applied Science is typically four years in length and involves a work experience or study abroad element.
+These universities place greater emphasis on the practical application of the arts and sciences, and class sizes tend to be smaller than in research universities.

 For the same reason, these universities might not be the best fit for students who are looking for an academic experience at university.

-In the Netherlands university system, colleges are institutions that offer students a broad array of subjects.
-University colleges in the Netherlands have been likened to liberal arts colleges in the United States and are perhaps better suited to students who are looking for a more holistic style of education.
+University Colleges in the Netherlands have been likened to liberal arts colleges in the United States and are perhaps better suited to students who are looking for a more holistic style of education.

-Note: University colleges were established as an offshoot of research universities and it’s worth noting that some of the Dutch research universities have their own corresponding university college.
+Note: University colleges were established as an offshoot of research universities, and it’s worth noting that some of the Dutch research universities have their own corresponding university college.

-University colleges offer a wide range of courses in the Arts, Humanities, Sciences and Social Sciences.
+University Colleges offer a wide range of courses in the Arts, Humanities, Sciences and Social Sciences.
 Students work with their tutors and professors to design their own interdisciplinary curriculum.

-Because of the holistic nature of university colleges, they are also likely to have more holistic entry requirements.
+Because of the holistic nature of University Colleges, they are also likely to have more holistic entry requirements.
 This means that they are just as interested in a student’s personal motivation, their character and their extracurricular activities (again, similar to the US application process).

-This is the ideal university pathway for students who may not have a particular degree they want to specialise in, and who are instead interested in a broad education where they have a lot of control over their own curriculum.
+This is the ideal university pathway for students who may not have a particular subject they want to specialise in, and who are instead interested in a broad education where they have a lot of control over their own curriculum.

 Applications for the Netherlands typically open in September or October for the following year.
 The application deadline for most courses is 1st May.